- What is it?

 - On the other hand if your dog is just slightly limping or using the leg but not putting full weight on it, then there is a good chance they may have a PARTIAL tear of their ACL.

-For best diagnosis it is imperative that you seek the advice of a veterinarian who is familiar with diagnosing dog ACL injuries.
+For best diagnosis, it is imperative that you seek the advice of a veterinarian who is familiar with diagnosing dog ACL injuries.
 Diagnosis is based on demonstration of a specific test, called the cranial drawer test.
 This is best performed with the dog lying in its side in a relaxed state.
 Because it is so important that the dog is relaxed in many cases slight anesthesia or sedation is need for best results.
+Your veterinarian will perform a proven test to determine if an ACL tear is the source of your dog’s pain, and if the tear is partial or full.
+This is crucial information when moving forward with a recovery plan.

 The examining veterinarian positions their thumb and forefinger of one hand on the femur, and the other hand is placed on the tibia.
 The femur is held in place while the other hand shifts the tibia backward and forward.